 One such incident that left a particularly indelible impression on me involved a school room full of children.
 Lightning struck the metal roofing of the typical concrete classroom, killing 50 students.

-After a while under the shelter, we realized the storm wasn’t letting up and decided to try and make it down in the rain.
+After 20-30 minutes cowering in the shelter, we realized the storm wasn’t letting up and decided to try and make it down in the rain.

 Needless to say, by the time we made it back to town we were soaked and covered in red clay mud, horrid stuff to try to clean off if you’ve ever had to deal with it.

-When we made it back to Budadiri that afternoon, we stopped in at a small ma and pa chapati and chai joint — no, this ain’t India, but apparently the Indians have had quite an impact on Uganda cuisine, as chapati and chai are about as ubiquitous in Uganda as they are in India…perhaps even more so!
+When we made it back to Sipi village that afternoon, we stopped in at a small ma and pa chapati and chai joint (Sipi Coffee) — no, this ain’t India, but apparently the Indians have had quite an impact on Uganda cuisine, as chapati and chai are about as ubiquitous in Uganda as they are in India…perhaps even more so!